How to Measure Student Achievement: Metrics, Methods & Tools

 To design an effective online assessment:

-• Design a learner-centered assessment which includes self-reflection;
+• Design a learner-centered assessment that includes self-reflection;

 • Include and design grading rubrics to measure contributions to the discussion and for projects, collaboration, and assignments;